skofic/data-dictionary-management/docs/chr_envi_AvElevation.md

 ------
-#### Average GCU elevation
+#### Average elevation

 ------
-###### Average height above sea level of the GCU.
+###### Average height above sea level of the GCU or GCU polygon.

 ------
-Height above sea level in meters extracted from the Digital Elevation Model.
-The average is calculated for the GCU area defined with the polygon of GCU boundaries.
+Height above sea level in meters extracted from the Copernicus Land Monitoring Service - EU-DEM.
+The average is calculated for the area defined by the polygon.